TanabeLab/JOS-3/README.md

     (for example, if you want to see the data of ) ["BFsk", "BFcr", "Tar"].
   * If you want to see the all outputs, set ex_output to "all".

+### Example code to built a model and set body buit
 ```python
 model = jos3.JOS3(height=1.7,
                   weight=60,